Alcoa to shut Ferndale smelter, throwing 700 out of work

 “So, this is going to be a tough one…,’’ he said, his voice trailing off.
 “It’s going to be a tough one.’’

-Pittsburgh-based Alcoa announced Wednesday that the Intalco Works plant just outside Ferndale, the last remaining smelter east of the Mississippi, would curtail production by July.
+Pittsburgh-based Alcoa announced Wednesday that the Intalco Works plant just outside Ferndale, the last remaining smelter west of the Mississippi, would curtail production by July.
 The company is the nation’s top producer of aluminum — found in everything from airplanes to iPhones, but a commonity that was not performing well even before the coronavirus crisis.

 “The world has fundamentally shifted due to the COVID-19 global pandemic, and we are taking decisive actions to address this crisis,” said Chief Executive Officer Roy Harvey.